 Without starch, the baked ingredients in kibble would simply fall apart.
 By adding a ton of carbs into the mix, manufacturers can create bite-sized morsels that are durable enough to hold their shape on the store shelf.

-Here's a video on carbs in dog food and why they're used
+Here's a video on carbs in dog food and whether your dog needs a lot or not

 Simple Carbs vs. Complex Carbs